-This movement is working towards a rationalist dream: that hard evidence can remove the partisan wrangling from policymaking and turn it into a scientific process, guided by numbers, run like a lab, and devoted not to political ideologies but to the simple question, what works?
+This movement is working towards a rationalist dream: that hard evidence can remove the partisan wrangling from policymaking and turn it into a scientific process, guided by numbers, run like a government innovation lab, and devoted not to political ideologies but to the simple question, what works?

 The idea is popular.
 In the past two years, more than 100 US cities have pledged to use evidence and data to improve their policymaking under that slogan “what works”.
 In the UK, the What Works Centres, first conceived in the 1990s, are now responsible for billions in funding decisions.

 But this movement is not without its critics.
 “EBPM is kind of a political slogan,” said Paul Cairney, a professor of politics and public policy at the University of Stirling in Scotland.
 “The biggest misconception is that evidence could ever be used at the heart of policymaking.”

 Cairney, author of The Politics of Evidence-Based Policymaking, believes that EBPM is untenable.
 In his view, “there’s just too much evidence out there for anyone to consider” and policymakers consequently resort to shortcuts, basing things on one piece of research or one consultant’s advice, which negates the whole point.
 Ultimately, he believes that, in the pressurised world of politics, the standard set by EPBM is impossible.

 What exactly is evidence-based policy?